larawehbe/LLmExercise/README.md

 You are expected to:
 - Prepare dataset (Option 1: easy).
-A List of PDFs
+A List of PDFs, or one pdf with several pages is good.
 - Prepare dataset (Option 2: intermediate-harder than 1).
 Find a dataset online (ex: from huggingface), or scrape data (ex: from reddit, using reddit api).
 - Add this data to a vector database.
 Use Langchain text splitter and add them to vector database.
 - Adding data to vector database requires you to use an embedding model.
 I would suggest you use anyone from hugging face.